Bad Bunny is on tour: here’s where you can see him and how to get tickets

-Bad Bunny tour: Chicago concert, Soldier Field tickets, lyrics, Boston setlist, songs, dates
+Bad Bunny tour: Washington D.C. concert, Yankee Stadium tickets, lyrics, setlist, songs, dates

-Un Verno Sin Ti superstar’s World’s Hottest Tour is coming to Soldier Field
+Un Verno Sin Ti superstar’s World’s Hottest Tour is coming to Washington D.C. & New York City

-Bad Bunny is bringing his first ever stadium tour to The Windy City.
+Bad Bunny is bringing his first ever stadium tour to Nationals Park.

-The Reggaeton superstar is playing a series of huge shows in the Americas in 2022.
+The Reggaeton superstar is playing a series of huge shows in the Americas throughout the second half of 2022.

-Bad Bunny, who was the most streamed artist on Spotify in 2020 and 2021, will be playing shows across North, Central and South America throughout the summer and autumn.
+Bad Bunny, who was the most streamed artist on Spotify in 2020 and 2021, will be playing shows across North, Central and South America.

 Most Popular